 The Hawaiian word for scratching your head in order to remember something you have forgotten.

-Next, check out some of the most interesting words with origins that most people don’t know.
+After reading about these interesting words from languages around the world, check out some of the most interesting words with origins that most people don’t know.